changa0/bg-trk/README.md

 *** Other bugs, things in need of fixes ***

-prevent resubmission upon refresh (though can be easily deleted) tickets aren't automatically closed when app closes (must manually close tickets, might be desirable behavior) possibly want to restrict duplicates perhaps have a way to reset auto increment through GUI (currently must be done via database)
+-prevent resubmission upon refresh (though can be easily deleted)

+-tickets aren't automatically closed when app closes (must manually close tickets, might be desirable behavior)

+-possibly want to restrict duplicates

+-perhaps have a way to reset auto increment through GUI (currently must be done via database)

+-add unit tests